joshuarubin/chanpubsub/README.md

-# chanpubsub
+# ChanPubSub

-Provides a simple to use PubSub implementation using channels
+Provides a simple to use PubSub implementation using channels.

 ## Install